seL4 on the Raspberry Pi 3

 It seems as a society, we haven’t yet fully understood the seriousness of the problem.
 Why is seL4 on the Raspberry Pi 3 now?
 Well: now is the critical time to get more developers invested in solid, realistic paradigms for software security.
 Could there be a better time?

 A new, secure, connected world can’t be run without a fully-featured, mature platform.
 That’s where you come in. seL4 is still young.
 Can you do contribute?
 Yes: try seL4 on your Raspberry Pi 3.
 Tell a friend that it worked, and that they can get their hands on it too.
 Read our FAQ and understand the basics of our secure capability-based system.
-Join and follow our mailing list to clarify your understanding.
-Join our IRC channel and engage us.
+Join and follow our mailing list to clarify your understanding or contact us some other way.
 Ask us the tough questions.
 We don’t have all the answers, but you can jolt us into thinking about them.

 Do you have an idea for a software project based on seL4?
 Drop us a question.
 Don’t be a stranger.

 The seL4 build dependencies.

 There is no silver-tongued way to say, that seL4 has a fairly involved build-dependency set-up procedure.
 We know it’s tedious, and we’re working on it.

 Follow the seL4 build-dependencies guide, here.
 Make sure you don’t omit downloading Google’s “Repo” tool!